SBU-Chen-Wiegart/Python-tools/README.md

 FILE_TYPE = '.txt'
 ```
 'Auto' is default to process the transmission data based on the notation in the raw file;
-Otherwise True or False to decide what type of data you want to export (transmission or fluorescence scans)
+Otherwise True or False to decide what type of data you want to export (transmission or fluorescence scans).
+True for transmission scans; False for fluorescence scans
 ```
 TRANSMISSION_MODE = 'Auto'
 ```